Applied AI

 Trade-offs: Data Locality, Privacy, and Compliance

 Insurance data is highly regulated and privacy-sensitive.
-Architectures must balance data locality with the benefits of centralized knowledge graphs.
+Architectures must balance data locality with centralized knowledge graphs.
 Wherever possible, use tokenization and data minimization, and perform sensitive reasoning within controlled environments.
 Implement strict access controls, audit trails, and data lifecycle policies.
 Consider synthetic data generation for testing and development to minimize exposure of PII during experimentation.

 Failure Modes: Hallucination, Mismatched Context, and Tool Reliability